-The 5 Best Microwave Ovens in the UK
+The 5 Best Microwave Ovens in the United Kingdom

 The humble microwave is no longer just for popping corn or reheating last night’s takeaway.
 Modern models can air fry, steam, grill, and bake just like a conventional oven, while traditional “solo” models have become smarter and more energy-efficient.